dsmsuite/dsmsuite.github.io/about.md

 I you have a code analyzer for a specific programming language or environment, please let me know, so I share this information on this web site.

-Also let me know if when you would like to contribute to the DSM tool suite development.
+Also let me know if you would like to contribute to the DSM tool suite development.

 [home](./)